 P&DR meetings are the single most important way in which the University ensures that each and every individual is able to perform to the best of their abilities and fulfil their professional aims and ambitions.

-The new system will be rolled out to academic staff within the faculties over the coming academic year.
-Until then you should continue to use the following guidance - Performance & development review procedure and guidance for academic and related staff
+The system will be rolled out to Academic and Research staff within the faculties over the coming academic year.

 We believe that:

 - People want to do a good job, to get satisfaction from their work, and to be appropriately recognised and rewarded in return.